johno/pixyll/_posts/2021-12-17-what_does_llc_mean.md

 layout: post
 title: What Does LLC Mean and How Do They Work?
 date: 2021-12-17
-summary: Don’t be fooled: Most people think LLC is an acronym for Limited Liability Corporation.
-This is wrong.
-Don’t be like most people.
-LLC stands for Limited Liability Company.
+summary: LLC stands for Limited Liability Company.
 permalink: /what_does_llc_mean/
 ---